vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 In this experimental Golem based coding agent, I'm going to mix in a little the question of managing parallel workspaces as well.
 The idea we are going to explore is that there is exactly one **read/write coding agent** for a specific repository's specific **branch**.
 There can be an arbitrary number of **read-only coding agents** on the same branches, with no rights to do any changes.
 These can be used for exploratory work.

 In Golem every _golem agent_ is identified by their constructor parameters.
 There can be only one instance for a concrete value of these parameters, and invocations and every other command work by using _upsert_ semantics - if the agent identified by your provided constructor parameters (that we call the **agent identity**) does not exist yet, it's going to be transparently created for you.
-There is extra feature that is going to be very useful for us: **phantom agents**.
+There is an extra feature that is going to be very useful for us: **phantom agents**.
 Phantom agents are "secondary" instances of an agent, distinguished from the primary one with an extra random uuid.
 This maps perfectly to our plan of representing read/write and read-only coding agents:

 - `CodingAgent(repository, branch)` is the ID of a read/write coding agent
 - `CodingAgent(repository, branch)[uuid]` is the ID of a read-only coding agent